 By 1783, the American armies under the supreme command of George Washington had defeated Britain.
 The Revolutionary War culminated in the Treaty of Paris signed in 1783.
 The treaty was negotiated by three notable Founding Fathers including Benjamin Franklin, John Jay and John Adams.
 Britain accepted American independence in this treaty.

-Once the Thirteen Colonies were free from British rule, the Founding Fathers played a very important role in creating the constitution and determining the political direction of the country.
+Once the Thirteen Colonies were free from British rule, the Founding Fathers of USA played a very important role in creating the constitution and determining the political direction of the country.

 In 1777, the Second Continental Congress approved Articles of Confederation.
 This was the first constitution of the American colonies, drafted by the Founding Fathers.
 All the 13 states ratified the articles by 1781 and it became the constitution of the union of the 13 independent states.